Last updated on December 24, 2025

 What Can Affect How Many Lands You Need?

 Lots of things can affect the number of lands you want in your deck, my friend.
 Lots of things.
-Deckbuilding is a very intricate part of our favorite game and lets players express their creativity, wits, knowledge, and personality when constructing their own concoction.
+Deckbuilding is a very intricate part of our favorite game and lets players express their creativity, wits, knowledge, and personality.

 Let’s go over some of the most important factors and how they affect your land base.